igcbioinformatics/ADER/README.md

 ### LO 4 - Do simple processing operations in the raw data to improve its quality

-#### 	LO 4.1 - Use tools such as seqtk and trimmomatic to remove low quality bases from your reads
+#### 	LO 4.1 - Use  trimmomatic to remove low quality bases from your reads
-		Use seqtk to remove a fixed number of bases from either ends of a fastq Use seqtk to remove low quality bases from end of a fastq file Use trimmomatic to filter/trim low quality bases using more complex approaches
+		Use trimmomatic to filter/trim low quality bases from your reads

-#### 	LO 4.2 - Use tools such as cutadapt and trimmomatic to remove adaptors and other artefactual sequences from your reads
+#### 	LO 4.2 - Use trimmomatic to remove adaptors and other artefactual sequences from your reads
-		Remove Illumina adaptor from an example dataset using cutadapt Remove PolyA from an example dataset using cutadapt Check results using FastQC on filtered data
+		Remove adaptors (such as illumina adaptors) from your reads Check results using FastQC on filtered data

 ### LO 5 - Generate alignments of processed reads against a reference genome